STAFF & BOARD

 -

-Michael joined Solana Center after working for over 20 years in the industrial fabric industry as a contractor, designer, and business owner.
-He is a native Californian.
-He volunteers in the community for a variety of environmental causes.
-At the Solana Center office, you can typically find Mike in the garden, working to make the garden area as educational and enjoyable as possible.
+Mike is a native Californian and enjoys volunteering in the community for a variety of environmental causes.
+At the Solana Center office, you can typically find him in the garden, working to make the green spaces as educational and enjoyable as possible.

 -